radoslav180/DiNGO/README.md

 ### 5.2.
 Mapping module

 The mapping module converts one set of identifiers (IDs) into another one.
 The tool is inspired by [UniProt mapping tool](https://www.uniprot.org/uploadlists/).
-The mapping module relies on Uniprot idmapping.dat and SwissProt uniprot_sprot.fasta files (see [Update Module](#51-update-module-1) section).
+The mapping module relies on Uniprot idmapping.dat and SwissProt uniprot_sprot.fasta files (see [the Update Module](#51-update-module-1) section).
 As an input the module accepts the list of IDs (one ID per line).
 The output file contains input IDs in the first column and required IDs in the second one.
 Note that like the UniProt mapping tool, the module requires input IDs or output ones to be UniProt identifiers.
 In other words, it is possible to convert gene symbols to UniProt IDs, but it is not possible to convert gene symbols to Ensembl gene IDs.
 The module can be run as a standalone application.

 #### 5.2.1.
 Usage